-From North America there are a few flight options to Morocco.
-The only non-stop flight is from New York JFK to Casablanca.
-This flight operates daily on Royal Air Maroc/Delta.
+From North America, there are a few flight options to Morocco.
+The only non-stop flights are from New York JFK to Casablanca and from Washington DC IAD to Casablanca.
+These flights operate on Royal Air Maroc/American Airlines.

 Most flights will take you through Europe – almost every major European city has flights into Morocco.